 Oman sits at the crossroads of three continents: Europe, Africa and Asia, and is thus well placed along bird migratory routes, which makes it an excellent location for seeing transitory species as well as interesting resident and wintering birds.

-While there are good birding sites in every region of the country, we recommend Al Qurum Natural Park.
+While there are good birding sites in every region of the country, Al Qurum Natural Park is a must visit.
 Although the park is located within the capital area of Muscat, it is a surprisingly peaceful spot.
 Here, species such as the purple sunbird, Indian silverbill, Indian roller, little green bee-eater, yellow-vented bulbul and the graceful prinia are likely to be seen.

 Another excellent site is the lagoon of Khawr Ad Dahariz, where birds more African in character are often spotted, including the African silverbill, Verreaux’s eagle, Didric cuckoo and African paradise flycatcher.